-Then I heard Sign of the Times and was kind of hooked from the start.
+Then, I heard Sign of the Times and was kind of hooked from the start.
 I don’t know if I heard it when it was still hot or not and I, still, haven’t even looked at the number of times it had been played on YouTube.
-I didn’t even know who sang it exactly.
+I didn’t even know who sang it.
 What I want to say is that it didn’t and doesn’t matter.
 I mean, it matters (wait, wait), but back then, I’d simply started to listen to Harry Styles’ music because I just really liked it.
 Like it.
 It feels so clean and I think I’d missed this kind of vibe in new released music.
-I’m not saying there is no great music out now.
-Yet, there is a particular vibe with his music I haven’t really sensed much of lately anywhere.
+I’m not saying there’s no great music out now.
+Yet, there’s a particular vibe with his music I haven’t really sensed much of lately anywhere.
 Harry has been raising the bar, concomitantly on many levels, and has been doing so with kindness.
 Treat People With Kindness is a song from his second album.

 How?
-It starts with his music – “I really enjoy being private more.
+It starts with his music.
+“I really enjoy being private more.
 I don’t feel like people know everything about me now and there was, definitely, a time where I felt like people knew everything about me and I realised I didn’t like that.
-I kind of, also, wanted to let the work do the talking a little bit” – and his music starts with him.
-Ouais!
+I kind of, also, wanted to let the work do the talking a little bit”.
+And his music starts with him.
+Oui!

-I was about to bring up Sign of the Times on YouTube right now and, as soon as I’d typed – actually, I didn’t even have to, it was there on top of my searches – his name, Golden was suggested and, to my surprise, I had’t seen it since it first came out two weeks ago or something.
-I knew about it, was super curious to see it and could not wait to indulge in it.
+I was about to bring up Sign of the Times on YouTube, but as soon as I’d typed his name, Golden was suggested and, to my surprise, I had’t seen it since it first came out, two weeks ago or something.
+I knew about it, was super curious to see it and couldn’t wait to indulge in it.
 I’d felt it might be one of those things and it is.
 It is superb.

 Back to THE Sign.